-Excess cholesterol from consuming red meat, fried foods, and other processed foods builds up in the arteries and hardens, making it harder for blood to flow as needed.
+Excess cholesterol, obtained from consuming red meat, fried foods, and other processed foods builds up in the arteries and hardens, making it harder for blood to flow as needed.

 This build-up, known as atherosclerosis, does not have many symptoms in the early stages.
 However, it can lead to severe chest pains known as angina and eventually a heart attack.
 Therefore, it is important to check your cholesterol regularly and make sure you are within a healthy range.

 A cholesterol test not only measures the level of cholesterol in your body, but also three different types of fat:

 - : the “bad cholesterol” and main cause of cholesterol build-up.

 - : the “good cholesterol” which transports excess cholesterol to the liver to then be excreted

 - : a fat that is linked to heart disease.

 Your cholesterol levels will not only be measured against an “average standard” but also your individual risk factors.
 If your levels seem elevated, consult your healthcare provider to help you interpret your results.